scheme-live/live/live/okvslite/README.md

 >
 > To be able to implement a query optimizer, some statistic are
 > required, those might be implemented on top okvslite, like mongodb
 > does on its own without help from wiredtiger.
-It seems like it would
+It will be better to
-> be better to implement that at the storage layer.
+> implement that at the storage layer.
->
-> That procedure would be useful to implement query optimizers.

 ### `(okvslite-set! db key value) okvslite? bytevector? bytevector?` generic